Mount Popa: Tourism

 Many Burmese pilgrims visit Mount Popa every year, especially at festival season on the full moon of Nayon (May/June) and the full moon of Nadaw (November/December).
 Local people from the foot of Mount Popa, at Kyaukpadaung (10-miles), go mass-hiking to the peak during December and also in April when the Myanmar new year called Thingyan festival is celebrated.
 Before King Anawrahta's time, hundreds of animals were sacrificed to the nats during festivals.

 Burmese superstition says that on Mount Popa, one should not wear red or black or green or bring meat, especially pork, as it could offend the resident nats.

 A monkey that is new to science has recently been discovered in the forests of Mount Popa.
 The Popa langur, named after its home on Mount Popa, is critically endangered with numbers down to about 200 individuals.
 Langurs are a group of leaf-eating monkeys that are found across Southeast Asia.
 The newly described animal is known for its distinctive spectacle-like eye patches and greyish fur.

 Development

 Mount Popa is now a designated nature reserve and national park.
 The nearby Kyetmauk Taung Reservoir provides sufficient water for gardens and orchards producing jackfruit, banana, mango and papaya as well as flowering trees such as saga (Champac) and gant gaw (Mesua ferrea Linn).
 A pozzolan mill to supply material for the construction of Yeywa Dam on Myitnge River near Mandalay is in operation.

 There are many Burmese myths about the mountain, including one which says that any man who collected their army on the slopes of the mountain was guaranteed victory.
 People travel great distances to Mount Popa in the hope of securing good luck, and the mountain hosts an annual festival which takes place in the temple on its summit.
-The festival involves a transgender medium being possessed by a nat spirit which give him the ability to communicate between the nats and the people.
+The festival involves a transgender medium being possessed by a nat spirit which gives him the ability to communicate between the nats and the people.